 The Safety and Crisis Mutual Aid Fund is not a long-term or sustainable solution to the myriad of crises our community regularly faces within our racially, socially, and economically inequitable society, but a vehicle through which we enact our values of care.

-co-tending designersThe Createwell Fund is run by BIPOC artists for BIPOC artists, united by a desire to organize around community, access, and wellness.
-We are a collaborative of individual creatives, engaging in horizontal leadership, with vested interest in changing societal views on the value and purpose of the arts and artists, as well as imagining more equitable and accessible art funding practices.
+co-tending designersThe CreateWell Fund’s programming is shaped by BIPOC artists for BIPOC artists.
+We, the Co-Tending Designers Collaborative, are united by a desire to organize around community, access, and wellness.
+The current Co-Tending Designers have come together to focus on engaging in horizontal leadership within the CreateWell community, with the vested interest in changing societal views on the value and purpose of the arts and artists, as well as imagining more equitable and accessible art funding practices.

 Read more here